Why Do Cats Purr?

 Top reasons why cats purr

-Now that we’ve explored the larynx and described the way those muscles are responsible for how a cat purrs, we can start looking into the reasons that trigger this response.
+Now that we’ve explored the larynx and the most current research regarding how the cat purr is produced, we can start looking into the reasons that trigger this response.
 From pure happiness to calming nerves, cats purr for various reasons.

 Pure happiness